salesforce-lab/.github/Profile/README.md

-# .github
+# Salesforce Lab
-Welcome to Salesforce Lab, a project to share solutions with Salesforce.
+Welcome to Salesforce Lab, a organization to share solutions with Salesforce.